gameboy333/space-os/README.md

 # space-os
-###### credit to @psyclownyt
-for the url encoding system
-A new tab page built with Turbowarp.
+A custom new tab page built with Turbowarp.
 Might include some lobotomies.
+## Features
+Search with google and has shortcuts to Google Docs, Sheets, Slides, and Youtube.
+Lobotomies might be rare.
+## Credits
+@psyclownyt - URL encoding system/inspiration [Check out his own one!](https://github.com/PSYclownYT/scratch-os) [Turbowarp](https://turbowarp.org/) - Used to create this project